Skip to main content

 | where ip_address != "0.0.0.0" and ip_address != "127.0.0.1"

-For more information about how to use sumo://threat/cs in queries, see Threat Intel optimization in the Threat Intel Quick Analysis article.
+For more information, see Threat Intel optimization in the Threat Intel Quick Analysis article.

 tip

-All the dashboards in the Threat Intel Quick Analysis app use the global feed to find threats.
+All the dashboards in the Threat Intel Quick Analysis app use threat intelligence sources to find threats.
 To see the queries, open a dashboard in the app, click the three-dot kebab in the upper-right corner of the dashboard panel, and select Open in Log Search.
 You can copy these queries and use them as templates for your own queries to find threats.

 Use the threatip search operator

 To find threats using IP addresses, use the threatip search operator.
-This operator correlates data in the _sumo_global_feed_cs threat intelligence source based on IP addresses from your log data.
+This operator correlates data in the Sumo Logic threat intelligence sources based on IP addresses from your log data.

 For more information, see threatip Search Operator.